 An ancient manuscript that has recently come to light indicates that in 262 AD there was another battle at Thermopylae that essentially saved Greece from the Goths.

 In 2007, Jana Grusková, PhD, of Masaryk University, discovered a manuscript fragment containing a piece of lost ancient Greek history.

 The fragments, which date back to the 13th century, went unnoticed for centuries because the pages were palimpsests, or manuscripts where the original writing was washed or scraped away in order to write something new on the same page.

-Technology now enables historians to read the fragments that pertain to a third century AD text which describes a battle at the Thermopylae mountain pass, the place of the famous battle where Leonidas and his brave 300 forces fought against the almighty Persian army.
+Technology now enables historians to read the fragments that pertain to a third century AD text, which describes a battle at the Thermopylae mountain pass, the place of the famous battle where Leonidas and his brave 300 forces fought against the mighty Persian army.